jb-smoker/avx-vs-csp-terraform/README.md

 ## Notes

-Recognize that both sets of code leverage the Aviatrix platform to provide multicloud connectivity.
+Both sets of code leverage the Aviatrix platform to provide multicloud connectivity and Palo Alto firewall insertion.
 The Aviatrix software defined networking platform simplifies network configuration by defining routing _intent_, while the platform itself orchestrates the underlying network _routes_.
+The Aviatrix platform also orchestrates Palo Alto deployment, including load balancing.

-Comparing the level of (significant) effort in creating connectivity within and between cloud providers is outside the scope of this code.
+Comparing the level of effort in creating connectivity within and between cloud providers and deploying Palo Alto infrastructure is outside the scope of this code.